cxc10-com/C10-Index_WhitePaper/C10_Index_WhitePaper_Compliant_EN.md

 * **Index Currency**：USD
 * **Weighting Method**：Free-float market-cap weighting with a 50% cap; excess weight is redistributed iteratively on a pro-rata basis
 * **Constituent Review (Reconstitution)**：Quarterly
-* **Weight Adjustment (Rebalancing)**：Monthly
+* **Weight Review (Rebalancing)**：Monthly
-* **Publication Frequency**：Real-time，**updated every minute** ；daily close fixed at UTC 00:00
+* **Publication Frequency**：Real-time，**updated every minute** ；daily closing level fixed at UTC 00:00
-* **Corporate Actions and Special Events**：Forks, airdrops, burns, unlocks and similar events are handled via**divisor**or**constituent**adjustments
+* **Corporate Actions and Special Events**：Forks, airdrops, burns, unlocks and similar events are handled through**divisor**or**constituent**adjustments

 ## 3. Inclusion and Exclusion Criteria

 ### 3.1 Inclusion Criteria

-* Listed on at least two qualified exchanges with transparent and auditable market data
+* Listed on at least two qualified exchanges that provide transparent and auditable market data
 * A reliable USD-denominated price is available, either directly or via a major USD stablecoin trading pair
-* Liquidity: the median daily trading volume over the past 90 calendar days is at least USD 10 million, with at least 85 days of valid (non-zero) trading
+* Liquidity: the median daily trading volume over the past 90 calendar days is at least USD 10 million, with at least 85 days of non-zero trading
 * Free-float supply data can be independently verified
 * On an initial and continuing basis, the underlying cryptoasset trades on an Intermarket Surveillance Group (“ISG”) member market from which the listing exchange can obtain trading and surveillance information
 * On an initial and continuing basis, the underlying cryptoasset underlies a futures contract that has traded for at least six months on a Designated Contract Market (“DCM”) with which the listing exchange maintains a comprehensive surveillance-sharing arrangement (directly or through joint ISG membership)
-* On an initial basis only, there exists an exchange-traded fund (“ETF”) that is listed and traded on a national securities exchange and is designed to provide economic exposure of no less than 40% of its net asset value to the asset
+* On an initial basis, there exists an exchange-traded fund (“ETF”) listed on a national securities exchange that maintains economic exposure of at least 40% of its net asset value to the asset

 ### 3.2 Exclusion Rules

-* Stablecoins（USDT、USDC、USDE etc）
+* Stablecoins（USDT、USDC、USDE etc.）
-* Wrapped or cross-chain representations of other assets（WBTC、WETH、stETH、wstETH、eETH、WBETH etc）
+* Wrapped or cross-chain representations of other assets（WBTC、WETH、stETH、wstETH、eETH、WBETH etc.）
 * Assets subject to material regulatory, legal, or security risks (at the discretion of the Index Committee)
 * Multiple tickers representing the same underlying economic exposure, in which case only the primary representation is retained